ExploseIT/wpf_test/README.md

 This is my first WPF project

-Tools used was Visual Sutiod 2022 Community
+Tools used was Visual Studio 2022 Community

 Environment is .Net Core 6.0